 Equipped with all this information, you may be pondering on how to select the best wood for your project.
 Selecting the right wood involves considering factors like:

-For instance, hardwoods are valued for natural beauty and their superior strength, which enables them to support heavy use, suitable for structural elements and load-bearing projects.
+For instance, the natural beauty and superior strength of hardwoods make them valuable, enabling them to support heavy use and making them suitable for structural elements and load-bearing projects.

 When assessing building wood for a project, it’s important to consider the following: